Mindset Shifts to Overcome Fear of Failure in SportsJun 08, 2022

 But what if you could see failure in a completely different light?
 Does that even seem possible to you?

 In doing so, what will happen is your fear will be reduced.
 But more than that, you will actually gain more skills and tools you can use to increase your game.
-So you must ask yourself, “Is my ultimate goal truly to become the best that I can be?”
+So you must ask yourself, “Is my ultimate goal truly to become the best player that I can be?”